About Socotra

 Socotra plants which are living relics of the prehistoric world are often described as ‘most bizarre’ as weird vegetation’ and ‘grotesque’.

-desert roseThe long geological Isolation of the Socotra archipelago. and its fierce heat and drought has combined to create a unique and spectacular endemic flora (which may, therefore, be vulnerable to introduced species. such as, goats and to climate change).
+Socotra Island bottle treeThe long geological Isolation of the Socotra archipelago. and its fierce heat and drought has combined to create a unique and spectacular endemic flora (which may. therefore, be vulnerable to introduced species. such as, goats and to climate change).

 The known Socotra flora stands at over 940 species.
 Including some 300 endemics.
 16 of which are restricted to Abdu Al Kuri and another 10 confined to Samha.